Pushparajkvp/peer-share/README.md

 ![](screenshots/filePreview.png)

 # License
-This project is licensed under GNU
+This project is licensed under GPL-3.0